mintpepper95/KnowledgeIsPower/Front End System Design/The Radio framework.md

 There's no fixed way to go about optimisation and deep dive.
 There won't be enough time to cover every area, so select what to cover.

-E.g. For e-commerce websites, performance is important, talk about what can be done.
+E.g. For e-commerce websites, performance is important, talk about what can be done, e.g. bundle splitting via React.lazy() + Suspense.
 For collaborative editors, how to handle race conditions and con-current modifications.
+For large lists, virtualisation using react.window.

 Other things to talk about include accessibility and observability and etc.